HussamHallak/ArchivableWeb/README.md

 # ArchivableWeb

-**Archivable Web Estimator:**
+**Publicly Archivable Web Estimator:**

-This program estimates the percentage of archivable web traffic.
+This program estimates the percentage of publicly archivable web traffic.
 The program is written in Python.

 **Requiremments:**